mra4t/ds4002-case-study/README.md

-# Finding the Shortest Path Through a Maze
-## A UVA Data Science Case Study Manuscript by Madeleine Ashby
+# Finding the Shortest Path Through a Maze: A UVA Data Science Case Study Manuscript by Madeleine Ashby